PROMETHEUS AND CHIRON

 He swatted at the shadow, but it was unaffected by his movements.
 He scraped at it, as though trying to remove grease from his skin, but though his pant legs caught in his fingernails, the shadow was unperturbed.

 “Please!”
-Tommy said to them in a near yell, “please, I can’t get up.
-I can’t seem to get up.
+Tommy yelled to them.
+“Please, I can’t get up!
+I can’t get up!
 Help me!
-I’ve gotta get this stuff off of me.”
+I’ve gotta get this stuff off of me!”
 He looked down at the shadow, crawling all over his body.

 The two young men did not so much twitch.